cloudnative-pg/cloudnative-pg/docs/src/storage.md

 cluster-example-3   1/1     Running   0          12m
 ```

-Now verify the PVC expansion by running the following command, which should return "2Gi" as configured:
+Verify the PVC expansion by running the following command, which returns `2Gi`
+as configured:

 ```
 kubectl get pvc cluster-example-3 -o=jsonpath='{.status.capacity.storage}'
 ```

-So, you can repeat these steps for the remaining Pods.
+You can repeat these steps for the remaining pods.

 !!!
 Important
-    Please leave the resizing of the disk associated with the primary instance as last disk,
+    Leave the resizing of the disk associated with the primary instance as the
-    after promoting through a switchover a new resized Pod, using `kubectl cnpg promote`
+    last disk, after promoting through a switchover a new resized pod, using
-    (e.g. `kubectl cnpg promote cluster-example 3` to promote `cluster-example-3` to primary).
+    `kubectl cnpg promote`.
+For example, use `kubectl cnpg promote cluster-example 3`
+    to promote `cluster-example-3` to primary.

-### Recreating storage
+### Re-creating storage

-If the storage class does not support volume expansion, you can still regenerate your cluster
+If the storage class doesn't support volume expansion, you can still regenerate
-on different PVCs, by allocating new PVCs with increased storage and then move the
+your cluster on different PVCs.
+Allocate new PVCs with increased storage and
-database there.
-This operation is feasible only when the cluster contains more than one node.
+then move the database there.
+This operation is feasible only when the cluster
+contains more than one node.

-While you do that, you need to prevent the operator from changing the existing PVC
+While you do that, you need to prevent the operator from changing the existing
-by disabling the `resizeInUseVolumes` flag, like in the following example:
+PVC by disabling the `resizeInUseVolumes` flag, like in the following example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1